It hurts quite a lot to be insulted by someone you care about.

 Every now and then, we all need to vent.
 There are appropriate ways to do this.
 Recently, I went through a bad breakup and had to rely heavily on my friends and family to pull me through without losing my mind.
 Luckily I have great friends and a very supportive family, and I am now ok – without having to resort to unnecessary meanness, pettiness and name-calling.

 There were times I was so upset I wanted to call my ex and yell at him and tell him all the terrible things I thought about him.
 I wanted to hurt him.
 I wanted to make him feel the same pain that I was feeling.
 But I didn’t do that.
 What did I do instead?
 I phoned a friend and vented to them instead.
+Never put up with hurtful insults.

 My poor friend.